-During April, 2019, the Company acquired, through staking, a 100% interest in 300 mineral claims covering the Stewart Brook Gold project area comprising over 46 sq. km. in Guysborough County, Nova Scotia.
+During April, 2019, the Company acquired, through staking, a 100% interest in four licences comprising the Stewart Brook Gold project area covering over 46 sq. km. in Guysborough County, Nova Scotia.

-Rogers Creek, Mackenzie and Salal properties
+Rogers Creek and Mackenzie properties

-The Rogers Creek, Mackenzie and Salal projects were acquired with the reverse takeover of Miocene.
+The Rogers Creek and Mackenzie projects were acquired with the reverse takeover of Miocene.
 These properties are described as follows.